tekknolagi/isdt/lecture-notes/4-cor.md

     example---or incomplete, the proof is worthless.

 When proving a program correct is impossible or intractable, it's almost always possible to fall back on *testing*.
+These days, testing usually refers to *automated tests*, or snippets of code that exercise your program and check its output against expected known-correct output.

-Tests manually exercise your code with some inputs and check the results against a set of known-correct answers.
-A good test suite on a software project is often a mark of high attention to detail and a reasonable proxy for correctness.
-Tests also have one advantage over
-proofs: since they exercise the code in a real environment, they validate the environment as well as the code.
+A good test suite on a software project is often a mark of high attention to detail and a reasonable proxy for correctness[^evidence-of-bugs].
+Tests also have one advantage over proofs: since they exercise the code in a real environment, they validate the environment as well as the code.
 For example, if you accidentally rely on undefined behavior from your code and then upgrade your compiler to one that produces a different result, your test suite will let you know.
 As Donald Knuth once said, "Beware of bugs in the above code; I have only proved it correct, not tried it."

+[^evidence-of-bugs]: Unfortunately, test suites are only cable of showing
+    evidence of a bug existing.
+They are not capable of showing that no bugs exist in the system.
+Yes, even if you have "full test coverage".

 Lastly, software development practices can help.
 For a multi-person software project, having a required code review step in the development process can help